A serious step

-This may include talking to your creditors to see if they could
+This may include talking to your creditors to see if they can

-give you more time to pay, negotiate a repayment plan or see if
+give you more time to pay, to negotiate a repayment plan or to see

 You can contact your creditors directly or you can ask for free

 Debt agreements do not release you from all types of debt.
-Here
+There

-are some types of debt not covered by debt
+are some debts that cannot be covered by debt

 How a debt agreement works